-In the event of an allegation made against a member of staff, the DSL will follow guidance from Part 4 of KCSIE.
 A quick resolution of an allegation is a priority for all concerned.
-All allegations must be reported straight away to the headmaster.
-If the headmaster is temporarily unavailable the report should be addressed immediately to the CoG.
+All allegations must be reported straight away to the DSL or headmaster.
+If the DSL or headmaster are temporarily unavailable the report should be addressed immediately to the Chair of Governors.
 In addition, if an allegation is made to a member of staff concerning inappropriate behaviour by the Headmaster, that member of staff must report it immediately to the CoG without notifying the Headmaster first.

-In all other cases the Headmaster will speak to the child/children involved, without in any way investigating the allegation; he will make notes and, if the allegation is not withdrawn, he will report it immediately to the CoG.
-The school will not undertake its own investigation of allegations without prior consultation with the Local Authority Designated Officer (LADO now known simply at the 'Designated Officer') or in the most serious cases, the police, so as not to jeopardise statutory investigations.
+In all other cases the DSL or Headmaster will speak to the child/children involved, without in any way investigating the allegation; he will make notes and, if the allegation is not withdrawn, he will report it immediately to the CoG.
+The school will not undertake its own investigation of allegations without prior consultation with the Local Authority Designated Officer (LADO - now known simply at the 'Designated Officer') or in the most serious cases, the police, so as not to jeopardise statutory investigations.

+Allegations against a teacher who is no longer teaching should be referred to the police.
+Historical allegations of abuse should also be referred to the police.
 In any event, the Designated Officer will be informed within one working day of all allegations that come to the school's attention or that are made directly to the police.

 Once a course of action has been agreed with the Designated Officer discussions will be recorded in writing and communication with both the individual and the parents/carers of the child/children agreed.
 The school will consider carefully whether the circumstances of the case warrant suspension or whether alternative arrangements should be put in place.
 Suspension will NOT be an automatic response.
 If the allegation is against a member of the resident staff, the school will normally provide accommodation away from the pupils while the matter is being dealt with by the Local Safeguarding Children's Board (LSCB).
 There are restrictions on the reporting or publishing of allegations against teachers so the school will make every effort to maintain confidentiality and guard against unwanted publicity up until such time as the accused person is charged with an offence or the DfE/TRA publish information about an investigation or decision in a disciplinary case.

 The school will promptly report to the Disclosure and Barring Service (DBS) any person (whether employed, contracted, a volunteer or student) whose services are no longer used and for whom the DBS referral criteria are met.
-Even if a referral to DBS is not warranted, the CoG will consider making a referral to the Teaching Regulation Agency (TRA) where a teacher has been dismissed or would have been dismissed had he/she not resigned and a prohibition order may be appropriate.
+Even if a referral to DBS is not warranted, the CoG will consider making a referral to the Teaching Regulation Agency (TRA) where a teacher has been dismissed or would have been dismissed had he/they not resigned and a prohibition order may be appropriate.
 Guidance on what would warrant such a referral is available on the TRA website.